bcgov/jrcc-document-access-libs/README.md

     }
 }
 ```
-The Properties of the published message should be : content-type = application/json .
+The Properties of the published message should be : content_type = application/json .
 The lib will try to get the content from Redis Storage with key and md5 specified in above key and md5.

 #### Setup